 In the history of rhinestones, Mr. Swarovski, in 1891, revolutionized the world of jewelry, with his invention of the new glass-cutting machine that could mechanically cut and facet glass.

 With his new faceting machine, faceted glass stones could now be created in a fraction of the normal time than before, when the stones had to be finished by hand.

 Swarovski then began making rhinestones with a 32% high lead content that produced faceted stones with refractions that were unrivaled.

 The final piece was an opaque, dense glass with a frosted surface.
-Highly leaded glass on the other hand, was cut with facets to reflect the light.
-Paste was backed by a copper or silver lining.
+The highly leaded glass, on the other hand, was cut with facets to reflect the light.
+The paste was backed by a copper or silver lining.

 Antique Paste jewelry is the ancestor of Rhinestone Costume jewelry.
-While the United States uses the term "rhinestone", the terms, "strass", and "diamente" are often used in Europe.
+While the United States uses the term "rhinestone", the terms, "strass", and "diamante" are often used in Europe.
 Reference: